20-EverGreen-2/ExceptionDecoderForESP32_ESP8266/README.md

 Exception decoder powershell script for ESP8266 &amp; ESP32

 How to install:
-1. Copy .ps1 file to your root proyect folder
+1. Copy .ps1 file to your root proyect folder.
+Example: %USERPROFILE%\Documents\PlatformIO\Projects\MY_ESP_PROJECT
 2. Thats all folk's!!!

 How to use: